choupit0/FortiRule/README.md

 # Features
 Time-saving, it avoids connecting to the server for each change and reduces errors:

-- Updating and formatting text files (adding only)
+- Updating and formatting plain text files with UTC timestamping (adding only)
-- Viewing text files (existing content and latest addition)
+- Viewing plain text files (existing content and latest addition)
 - 4 text files to manage blocking threats or unblocking sites
 - Content control before insertion:
   - no empty fields,